teddy-ambona/financial-data-api/README.md

   - Enforce best practices, naming conventions
 - **tfsec:** Static analysis of terraform templates to spot potential security issues
 - **infra-cost:** Infracost shows cloud cost estimates for Terraform

-TODO: The workflow should also:

-- generate a plan for every pull requests
-- apply the configuration when you update the main branch

 ### C - Running the CICD pipeline locally